commonhaus/foundation/FAQ.md

 The Eclipse Foundation (EF) has been around almost as long as the ASF, and is also home to many open source projects.
-In addition to open source projects, the EF oversees specification projects, particularly in relation to JakartaEE.
+In addition to open source projects, the EF oversees specification projects, particularly in relation to Jakarta EE.
 A key requirement for projects joining the EF is naming a project with the prefix _Eclipse_, to reinforce brand recognition.